halekammoun/RHCSA-Training/08-storage-management.md

 <p align="center">
   <img src="images/Ca.JPG" alt="cap" style="width: 600px;"/>
 </p>
-To create a logical volume:
+To obtain a logical volume, we must:

-- Create a physical volume (PV) from a partition.
+* Have a physical volume (PV) created from a partition.
-- Create a volume group (VG) from PVs.
+* Create a volume group (VG) from physical volumes (PVs).
-- Create a logical volume (LV).
+* Create a logical volume.

-> Why?
-Need an 8G volume but only small partitions? → LVM.
+*Why?* (We need an 8G volume, but we only have partitions smaller than 8G.
+Solution: use the LVM concept.)
+*Note:* By default, when we create the VG, a small percentage will be reserved for metadata (one PE per partition (PV)).

 ### Commands: